 Nina Dobrev's strategy, for instance, involves her passport.
 The Bulgaria-born, Canada-bred actress has "been kind of all over," she shared in a 2018 interview with Cosmopolitan.
 "I don't often splurge on material things; I splurge on flights and travel.
 I've been to Thailand, Japan, Australia, Brussels, Switzerland.
-[I like] discovering new cultures, meeting new people, getting away from my normal schedule.
-When you're in production, the schedules are so regimented.
-Every minute is scheduled to the T and you can't deviate.
-So when I'm not working, I like to have no schedule.
-I crave the opposite.
-I'm one of those people who works hard and plays hard—I go 130 percent in either direction."
+[I like] discovering new cultures, meeting new people, getting away from my normal schedule."

 Though having a promising new romantic prospect tag along works as well.

-Like clockwork this winter, some three months removed from the end of a one-year romance with writer-director Grant Mellon, the 31-year-old booked it to a new adventure in South Africa.
+Like clockwork in early 2020, some three months removed from the end of a one-year romance with writer-director Grant Mellon, the 34-year-old booked it to a new adventure in South Africa.

 Nothing seemed out of the ordinary as she posted 'grams from her trip to Cheetah Outreach and an early morning hike to the top of Lions Head Mountain.
 But as she continued to share snapshots from her safari getaway, a few of her more eagle-eyed followers noted that Olympian Shaun White seemed to be mirroring the actress' trip over on his own feed, down to the artsy, magic-hour solo shot in the middle of Kruger National Park.

 At first glance, The Vampire Diaries alum and the three-time Olympic gold medalist may not have seemed like obvious travel buddies—much less a winning match.
-And yet, months in to their coupling, Dobrev's pals are enthusiastically rooting them on.
+And yet, three years into their coupling, Dobrev's pals are enthusiastically rooting them on.

 Dobrev and White, meanwhile, are just plain thrilled that their tentative, let's-see-where-this-goes connection has blossomed into a full-fledged thing, something they didn't quite expect when they were ringing in 2020 together in Las Vegas, introduced by mutual friends.
 "They eased into the relationship slowly," an insider explained to E!
 News.
 But once quarantine hit, the absence of work and most social gatherings gave them nothing but time together.
 Said the insider, "Things have really accelerated during this social distancing period."

-Because tell us she wasn't describing the 10-time ESPY winner when she detailed her ideal partner to Cosmo back in 2013, saying, "You either have chemistry or you don't, but a lot of what attracts me is a guy's mind and humor and talent."
-Perhaps a record-breaking 13 gold X Games medals?
+Because tell us she wasn't describing the 11-time ESPY winner when she detailed her ideal partner to Cosmo back in 2013, saying, "You either have chemistry or you don't, but a lot of what attracts me is a guy's mind and humor and talent."
+Perhaps a record-breaking 15 gold X Games medals?

-And while the actress—set to star in and executive produce a television series based on the 2019 novel Woman 99—appreciated "a man in a suit looking put together and dapper," she said, "I also kind of like the I-just-rolled-out-of-bed, a-little-bit-of-scruff, effortless, not-trying-hard-but-still-sexy guy."
+And while the actress appreciated "a man in a suit looking put together and dapper," she said, "I also kind of like the I-just-rolled-out-of-bed, a-little-bit-of-scruff, effortless, not-trying-hard-but-still-sexy guy."

 Dobrev checks off White's boxes as well.